Tylopoda/manager/README.md

 I like the word leader instead of manager.
 Manager makes me think of Office Space and you'll notice I purposefully never carry around my coffee mug.
 If it ever feels like I'm asking you to write TPS reports (do busy work), let me know right away.
 I'm either not sharing enough context or didn't think deeply enough.

 TLDR; I see my job as making your daily work easier, happier, and more productive.
 I am here to remove impediments to you so we can deliver the best experience to our users possible.

 I joined Audible in 2011 from the financial industry specifically to work on something my friends and family use and love (in addition to millions of other customers) and a good day for me is when I feel tangibly connected to our users.
 I transfered to Amazon knowing the obsession with our customers would still be there.

 In short, my job is to make our team successful.

 Specifically this is how
 1. I promise to help you grow your career through the development of skills.
 These will be a mix of technical and personal skills.
 We hire exceptionally strong people with a great knowledge of technology and leadership skills, so the bar is high which can sometimes feel difficult to meet.
 I will push you to always stretch because it's the only way I believe skills can be grown at such a high bar.
 Everyone needs a mix of both type of skills so you're going to need both.
 The best principle engineers have great people skills and the best senior managers still know their technology.
 2. I promise to help make our team successful and focused on the right areas.
-Improving technical excelence and experimentation are areas I love to focus on because they both help ensure we can deliver valuable experiences to our users faster, but there are many others.
+Improving technical excellence and experimentation are areas I love to focus on because they both help ensure we can deliver valuable experiences to our users faster, but there are many others.
 3. I promise to make sure our team gets what we need from other teams, has the right resources, and that we are providing what other teams need from us.
 4. I promise to still write some code even if it's for my personal use on weekends so that I never become a non-technical manager.
 I love playing with AWS tech to stay up to date, but this isn't the only way.